topic 10275 page 2

 My husband left a bottle of rubbing alcohol on the kitchen table and my son dumped it on the table, ruining the finish and leaving ugly white marks which were much worse than any water ring.
 I tried everything I could think of and nothing worked.
 I found two solutions on this site that worked.
 First I tried baking soda

-[linked by editor to product info at Amazon] and non-gel toothpaste and had marginal success.
+[paid link to product info at Amazon] and non-gel toothpaste and had marginal success.
 Then I tried the Iron and it worked best where I had done the toothpaste mix and only marginally where I hadn't.
 So I went back and did the whole section with the toothpaste and baking soda again, washed it off with water and dried it immediately and when it was dry I used the iron.
 I finished off with regular furniture polish.
 Wow!

 It's not an expensive table, but I certainly didn't want to replace it yet.
 Plus we are having company and a birthday party so I didn't want it to look awful.
 Thanks to everyone who posted and to this site.